ashwinvin/websurfx/docs/installation.md

 anvesh
 ```

-Once you have started the server, open your preferred web browser and navigate to http://127.0.0.1:8080/ to start using Websurfx.
+Once you have started the server, open your preferred web browser and navigate to http://127.0.0.1:8080/ to start using Anvesh.

 If you want to change the port or the IP or any other configuration setting check out the [configuration docs](./configuration.md).